AbdelrahmanSadat/Cook-Mate/Notes.md

     - In server components, you can use NextJS's extended `fetch` api.
 > Good to know: The new model in the app directory favors granular caching control at the fetch request level over the binary all-or-nothing model of getServerSideProps and getStaticProps at the page-level in the pages directory.
 The dynamic option is a way to opt back in to the previous model as a convenience and provides a simpler migration path.
 - Check default caching behavior on data fetching.
 I might need to change a default or two.
-    - And yes, I had to change the default caching behavior.
+    - **Important**: Yes, I had to change the default caching behavior.
 I need to understand exactly and why tf caching is defaulted/opt-out like that.
 - I should read more on the `fetch` api [see MDN].
     - Especially fetch API's [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request/json) and [Resposne](https://developer.mozilla.org/en-US/docs/Web/API/Response)